asfadmin/AI_Water/README.md

 Specifying the `--dev` flag will also install dependencies you will need to run the unit tests.

-NOTE: *If you have trouble installing GDAL make sure that the package version in `Pipfile` corresponds to your GDAL installation.*
+NOTE: *If you have trouble installing PyGDAL make sure that the package version in `Pipfile` corresponds to the version of your GDAL installation.*

 ## Project Layout